DEFRA/software-development-standards/standards/node.md

 ### Package Management
 * Use NPM.
 * Use a package.json and package-lock.json for repeatable builds.
-* Use either a vulnerability scanner such as GreenKeeper or an update tool such as dependabot.
+* Use an automated checker such as GreenKeeper or Dependabot to ensure that your dependencies are up to date with the latest patches.
 * Separate dependencies and dev dependencies.
 * Update your version number inline with the [semantic versioning standard](https://semver.org/).